digital-asset/docs.daml.com/README.md

 5. Create a PR to update the `LATEST` file and merge it into the main branch.

 6. Changes to `main` are reflected immediately on the live (versioned) website.
 When a new or updated version is built it pulls all of the docs changes submitted for that prefix.
 For example, the url resulting from building the documentation based on the `LATEST` file above is https://docs.daml.com/2.1.0.

-:warning: The release process pushes new files, overwriting existing ones, but does not at the moment delete anything; i.e. if a file no longer exists in a new version, there will still be a copy of the old version of that file.

 :loudspeaker: Although `LATEST` should reflect the latest unreleased doc versions, around release time it may not.
 At these times, make sure you know which release you want your change to go into; i.e. the current unreleased (staging) version or the current unreleased (non-staging-yet) future version, it is probably the former which means going through the backporting exercise described in the next section.